dolphindb/api-csharp/README.md

 }
 ```

-### 8.Upload the object to the DolphinDB server
+### 5. Upload data to DolphinDB server

-We can upload the binary data object to the DolphinDB server and assign it to a variable for future use.
-Variable names can use three types of characters: letters, numbers, or underscores.
+We can upload a data object to DolphinDB server and assign it to a variable for future use.
+Variable names can use 3 types of characters: letters, numbers and underscores.
 The first character must be a letter.

 ```
 public void testUpload(){